Benchmarks are useful. They are also easy to overuse.

 What a better stack looks like

 Keep the benchmark.
-Add the release gate.
+Add the launch check.

 That is the difference between measuring a model and operating one.